Section 18C of the Racial Discrimination Act 1975: Attempts at reform

 The Abbott government took a proposal to amend the Racial Discrimination Act to the 2013 Federal Election.
 The government argued that the Act unduly restricted free speech in Australia, by making "insult" and "offence" the test for breach of the law.
-Attorney-General George Brandis argued the case for amending the Keating Government's controversial Section 18C of the Act.
+Attorney-General George Brandis argued the case for amending the Keating government's controversial Section 18C of the Act.
 In March 2013, George Brandis released draft amendments for community consultation, and announced that the proposed changes would "strengthen the Act's protections against racism, while at the same time removing provisions which unreasonably limit freedom of speech."
-After community consultation, the Government was unable to secure support for changes to the Act from the Senate, and the Abbott Government shelved the proposal.
+After community consultation, the Government was unable to secure support for changes to the Act from the Senate, and the Abbott government shelved the proposal.
 The draft amendments had met with criticism from the ALP, Liberal MP Ken Wyatt, and an alliance of racial minority representatives including Jewish lobby groups concerned with Holocaust denial in the media.

-The question of amendment re-emerged during the term of the Turnbull Government amid controversy over the pursuit of university students and cartoonist Bill Leak under 18C.
+The question of amendment re-emerged during the term of the Turnbull government amid controversy over the pursuit of university students and cartoonist Bill Leak under 18C.
 The Government put the issue to Parliament's human rights committee to examine freedom of speech, including possible amendments to 18C, and changes to the Human Rights Commission's complaints-handling process.
 In 2016, the Australian Law Reform Commission and the President of the Human Rights Commission Gillian Triggs voiced support for changes to 18C.

 On 30 March 2017, the Australian Senate voted down changes to 18C with 31 voting against (Labor, Greens, Lambie, Nick Xenophon Team) and 28 voting for (Coalition, Derryn Hinch, One Nation, and Liberal Democrat).

 Support for status quo

-The Federal opposition Labor Party opposes any changes to Section 18C.
+The Federally governing Labor Party opposes any changes to Section 18C.